 The Art History major requires a minimum of nine courses:

 - Any three of the following four courses: ARTH 101, ARTH 102, ARTH 103, and ARTH 104

 - One course in art history concerned with a period prior to 1800

 - One course in art history concerned with a period post 1800

 - ARTH 301: Methods of Art History

 - One 400-level seminar or 500-level graduate seminar (in addition this course may be used to satisfy the pre-1800 or post-1800 requirement)

 - One additional course, at any level.

-ArtH 101, 102, 103 and 104 introduce students to a series of critical studies of important works selected from the history of European, North American, African, and Asian art from antiquity to the present.
-The critical approach of the introductory courses is maintained in all further courses, often by assigned study of original works in the Williams College Museum of Art, Chapin Library, the Clark Art Institute, and Mass MoCA.
+ARTH 101, 102, 103 and 104 introduce students to a series of important works selected from the history of European, North American, African, and Asian art from prehistory to the present.
+The 100-level courses introduce formal analysis and the study of artworks within their historical, geographical, and religious or secular contexts.
+The introductory courses often include assigned study of original works in the Williams College Museum of Art, Chapin Library, the Clark Art Institute, and MASS MoCA.

 Art history majors are advised to take the one required studio art course early in their major in order to help build their visual understanding of works in two, three or four dimensions.